shapeshed/shapeshed.com/content/post/creating-a-basic-site-with-node-and-express.md

 First let's install express

     npm install -g express-generator

+You may find that you get a permissions error.
+If this is the case rerun the command with `sudo`.

+    sudo npm install -g express-generator

 The `-g` flag means that you are installing express globally on your system.